gilron07/Ludis-IW/README.md

 npm run build
 ```

-To run the app, the environment variable `DATABASE_URL` must be exported in order for the server to run.
-Once this environment variable is exported, start the server using:
+To run the app, the environment variable `DATABASE_URL` must be exported, and then the server can be started using:

 ```
 python manage.py runserver
 ```

-The webapp will then launch at http://localhost:8000/.
+The app will then launch at http://localhost:8000/.

 <hr>